kchua88/data-science-S2023/challenges/c02-michelson-assignment.md

 Michelson’s uncertainty is plus or minus around 51 while the true error is around -151.5.
 His true error falls outside of his uncertainty.
+Quantitatively, the true error is around 3 times the value of his uncertainty.

 The following plot shows all of Michelson’s data as a [control chart](https://en.wikipedia.org/wiki/Control_chart); this sort of plot